 In Betrayal at House on the Hill, every player, including the traitor, has their own victory goals.
 If anyone reaches their goals, the game is over, and if any player reaches zero on any of their ‘life energy’ levels, they die.
 The last ‘living’ player wins unless the traitor gets them first.

-To start the board game, each player gets to pick one of six character plates that illustrate character’s stats.
+To start the board game, each player gets to pick one of six character plates that illustrate the character’s stats.
 Once you’ve chosen your avatar, you get preset ‘life energy’ levels, namely Sanity, Might, Knowledge, and Speed.
 You can increase or decrease your levels as you advance in the game.

 Initially, the upper and lower floors are joined by a staircase while the basement is isolated.
 Each floor is positioned on a different part of the table to make sure the floors are visually separated.
 There are tokens for different ghosts and monsters, tiles for each room, and cards that represent Items, Omens, and Events.

-As you progress exploring the haunted mansion, the players get to find and reveal the haunt scenario.
+As you progress exploring the haunted mansion, the players get to find and reveal the haunted scenario.
 The scenario identifies the story as well as the traitor to side with the ghosts.
 At this point, traitor or hero players need to physically leave the room to read their new haunting rules and strategize on the plan going forward.
 Once everyone is back, the game continues, with the traitor trying to kill fellow players while they attack him/her (and their creatures).

 On your turn, you use your Speed levels to move around the house, opening doors to explore various rooms.
 If you open an ‘empty room’, then you pick a room tile and use it to ‘build’ the room.
 The tile might have an Omen, Event, or Item on it, so follow instructions by picking a card from the right pile.